-KING is a toolset to explore genotype data from a genome-wide association study (GWAS) and a sequencing project.
-KING can be used to check family relationship and flag pedigree errors by estimating all kinship coefficients for all pairwise relationships.
+KING is a toolset to explore genotype data from a genome-wide association study (GWAS) or a sequencing project.
+The latest version is KING 2.1.2 available on December 14, 2017.
+KING can be used to check family relationship and flag pedigree errors, by estimating kinship coefficients and/or inferring IBD (identical by descent) segments for all pairwise relationships.
 Unrelated pairs can be well separated from close relatives (up to 3rd-degree) and vice versa.
-The kinship coefficient estimates for close relatives are highly accurate.
-Other applications of KING such as the identification of population substructure will not be described in detail in this tutorial.
+The kinship coefficient estimates and IBD segment inference for close relatives are highly accurate.
+Other applications of KING such as the identification of population substructure or gene mapping are described elsewhere.

 The input files need to be in PLINK binary format.
 A binary format allows the compression of genotype data by using two bits to represent a genotype.
 Examples are:

 prompt> king -b ex.bed --relatedThe binary format offers convenient computational savings.
 An example dataset in the KING binary format can be downloaded at this link: ex.tar.gz [1.35MB] ,and this dataset will be used throughout the tutorial.
-It has been tested that KING relationship inference works quite well with the genome sequence data.
-This feature may give KING huge advantage over alternative methods in which rare variants need to be excluded from the inference procedure.
+It has been tested that KING relationship inference works well with the genome sequence data.
+This feature makes KING unique.
 The VCF file of the sequence data can be easily converted into a PLINK binary format using PLINK2:

 --unrelated is a handy option to extract a list of unrelated individuals.
 E.g.,